DavidButterfield/SCST-Usermode-Adaptation/README.md

     &mdash; a shim for running some Linux kernel code in usermode
  + [Multithreaded Engine (MTE)](https://github.com/DavidButterfield/MTE "Multithreaded Engine (libmte)") &mdash; a high-performance multi-threaded event dispatching engine for usermode
- + The subset of SCST files here is a snapshot of the scst and iscsi-scst subdirectories of [https://sourceforge.net/projects/scst/](https://sourceforge.net/projects/scst "SCST svn -r7105") at svn -r7105.
+ + The SCST files here comprise a snapshot of scst/ and iscsi-scst/ [https://sourceforge.net/projects/scst/](https://sourceforge.net/projects/scst "SCST svn -r7105") at svn -r7105.
  + A little work would be required to run on architectures other than x86